Injections for Pain Management

 Cervical/Thoracic/Lumbar ESI, Facet and MBNBs, Sacroiliac Joint,

-Major/Minor Joints Trigger points, Botox for chronic migraines
+Major/Minor Joints Trigger points, Injectables for chronic migraines

-Botox is a well known and FDA approved injection which may not always be known for the pain relief it can provide.
-While many associate Botox with visual appearances, the Mayo Clinic states Botox is “also used to treat conditions such as neck spasms (cervical dystonia), excessive sweating (hyperhidrosis), an overactive bladder, and lazy eye.
-Botox injections may also help prevent chronic migraines.”
-During this treatment, Botox is injected around pain fibers that are involved in headaches.
-Botox enters the nerve endings around where it is injected and blocks the release of chemicals involved in pain transmission.
+There are many well known and FDA approved injections which may not always be known for the pain relief it can provide.
+While many associate these with visual appearances, the Mayo Clinic states some injectables can “also used to treat conditions such as neck spasms (cervical dystonia), excessive sweating (hyperhidrosis), an overactive bladder, and lazy eye.
+Injections may also help prevent chronic migraines.”
+During this treatment, an injection is made around pain fibers that are involved in headaches.
+This injectable neurotoxin enters the nerve endings around where it is injected and blocks the release of chemicals involved in pain transmission.
 This prevents the activation of pain networks in the brain.

 Cervical/Thoracic/Lumbar Epidural Steroid Injection (ESI)